How Genetics Influence AMD Risk and Treatment

 Genetics not only affects risk but can guide personalized treatment strategies.
 Patients with certain genetic profiles may respond differently to therapies such as:

-Anti-VEGF injections: These drugs reduce abnormal blood vessel growth in wet AMD.
-Genetics can influence efficacy and frequency of treatment.
+Anti-VEGF injections: Anti-VEGF injections reduce abnormal blood vessel growth in wet AMD, and genetics can influence efficacy and frequency of treatment [4].

 Nutritional supplementation: The AREDS2 formula, including vitamins C, E, zinc, copper, and lutein/zeaxanthin, can be more or less effective depending on genetic factors.